 Can Moms Who Had a Transplant Breastfeed While Taking Tacrolimus?

-By LauraAnne Hirschler, BS, OMS4 with help from Casey Rosen-Carole, MD, MPH, MSEd, FABM and Rogelio Perez-D’Gregorio, MD, MSAs an infant, I received the gift of life in the form of a liver transplant.
+By LauraAnne Hirschler, BS, OMS4 with help from Casey Rosen-Carole, MD, MPH, MSEd, FABM and Rogelio Perez-D’Gregorio, MD, MS As an infant, I received the gift of life in the form of a liver transplant.
 Growing up, I remember taking a multitude of medications that just became part of my daily life.
 As the years went on, my immune system became stronger, the transplant check-ups became farther and farther in between.
 As the years went by, I found myself taking an extremely low dose of one …